Last updated on August 19th, 2017 at 02:15 pm

 Those who have one year or more, they can schedule for prelims cum mains approach.
 For example, those who are aiming for next year IAS exam, and can start to prepare from now onwards.
 They can invest at least three months for completing their optional subjects and another five months for general studies papers followed by prelims preparation for the rest five months.
 Finally, last five months can be devoted for revisions mock test etc. Keep in mind to be in track with current affairs whole way through out your preparation.

-The main advantage of this method is that aspirants can get enough time for preparation and revision.
+The main advantage of this method is that aspirants can get enough time for IAS preparation and revision.
 Moreover, they can identify their mistakes and sharpen themselves for final test.

 This is an appropriate method for working force, those who have limited time span etc. For instance, 2017 prelims have hardly 60 days left, so start to study from today for prelims along with current affairs.
 After prelims, focus on mains.
 Having a thorough understanding of upsc syllabus and smart work will ensure you to climb ladder of UPSC within 60 days.